Canop/broot/website/docs/input.md

     <mode><pattern>[/<flags>]

+The mode is either nothing (fuzzy name), just a slash (regex name) or some letters followed by a slash.

 mode | exemple query | example match | explanation
 -|-|-|-
 fuzzy name | `abc` | `abac.txt` | search for "abc" in a fuzzy way in filenames